-To test whether financial incentives are an effective strategy to encourage participation in the screening programme.
-Secondarily to understand whether the design of the financial incentive scheme used affects its effectiveness in influencing participation in health screening uptake or attracts patients who have a different demographic or sociodemographic status to those who attend screening regularly.
-If financial incentives improve attendance a final objective was to test if these could be cost effectiveness if rolled out on a population wide basis.
+To test whether or not financial incentives are an effective strategy to encourage participation in the screening programme.
+Secondarily to understand if the design of the financial incentive scheme used affects its effectiveness in influencing participation in health screening uptake or attracts patients who have a different demographic or sociodemographic status to those who attend screening regularly.
+If financial incentives were found to improve attendance, then a final objective was to test if these could be cost-effective if rolled out on a population-wide basis.